-We may be required to make a cash payment to the holders of CVRs on July 11, 2016, or earlier upon a change of control, unless such rights are earlier terminated by satisfaction of the H&F preference condition, as described in "Our Structure and Reorganization-Reorganization Transactions and Post-IPO Structure-Preferential Distributions to Holders of Preferred Units and Convertible Preferred Stock-Termination of H&F Preference".

-The amount of any payment we are required to make will depend on the average of the daily VWAP of our Class A common stock over the 30 consecutive trading days prior to July 3, 2016 or the effective date of an earlier change of control, and any proceeds realized by the H&F holders with respect to their equity interests in us, subject to a maximum aggregate payment of \$ million for all CVRs.
+We may be required to make a cash payment to the holders of CVRs on July 11, 2016, or earlier upon a change of control, unless the average over any period of 30 consecutive trading days of the daily VWAP of our Class A common stock is at least \$\(\) , in which case the CVRs will be terminated.
+The amount of any payment we are required to make will depend on the average of the daily VWAP of our Class A common stock over the 30 consecutive trading days prior to July 1, 2016 or the effective date of an earlier change of control, and any proceeds realized by the H&F holders with respect to their equity interests in us, subject to a maximum aggregate payment of \$\(\) million for all CVRs.
 See "Our Structure and Reorganization-Offering Transactions-Contingent Value Rights".